blockades/mmt_resources/research/security_shamirs.md

 - https://github.com/FabioTacke/PubliclyVerifiableSecretSharing - A Swift implementation
 - https://github.com/dfinity/vss - Dfinity's NodeJS implementation built on BLS, and used for their distributed key generation

 However, these do not give a drop-in replacement for the secrets library we currently use.
-Adopting verifiable secret sharing would require a lar
+Adopting verifiable secret sharing would require a large change to our codebase and mean we need to reconsider serveral aspects of our model.
+But it would bring a great advantage in terms of security.

 ### Share size has a linear relationship to secret size